NetserviceLab/threewp_broadcast/readme.txt

 = 19.x 2015xxxx =
 * New: Custom field handling has been simplified.
 The "broadcast internal field" setting has been removed and the blacklist, whitelist and protect list now apply to all fields.

+The custom field settings can now handle wildcards.

 If you do not wish the internal custom fields (the ones that start with an underscore) to be broadcasted, check that you now have _* in the blacklist.